fedotov2d/fedotov2d/README.md

 ### Hi there 👋

 I'm Ruby on Rails developer with good expertise in Clojure and some experience with Elixir.
+I'm also currently interested in the .NET platform, C# and F# languages, in implementation of Clojure for the CLR and everything related to this platform - Unity, Xamarin and etc.

 <!--
 **dimafedotov/dimafedotov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.